nixworks/public/news/2011/08/26/index.md

 ##### bomb explodes
 ### [As many as ten people are feared dead after a bomb explodes at a United Nations building in Abuja, Nigeria. ](/news/2011/08/26/as-many-as-ten-people-are-feared-dead-after-a-bomb-explodes-at-a-united-nations-building-in-abuja-nigeria.md)
-_Context: Abuja, bomb explodes, United Nations, Nigeria_
+_Context: Abuja, Nigeria, United Nations, bomb explodes_

 ##### Ministry of Culture of the People's Republic of China
 ### [The Ministry of Culture of the People's Republic of China bars 100 songs from music download sites including Lady Gaga's "Judas" and Katy Perry's "Last Friday Night (T.G.I.F.)". ](/news/2011/08/26/the-ministry-of-culture-of-the-people-s-republic-of-china-bars-100-songs-from-music-download-sites-including-lady-gaga-s-judas-and-katy-pe.md)
-_Context: Last Friday Night (T.G.I.F.), Katy Perry, Judas, Lady Gaga, Ministry of Culture of the People's Republic of China_
+_Context: Ministry of Culture of the People's Republic of China, Last Friday Night (T.G.I.F.), Judas, Lady Gaga, Katy Perry_

 ##### Ben Bernanke
 ### [Ben Bernanke, the Chairman of the United States Federal Reserve, gives a keynote address at a central banks conference at the US resort of Jackson Hole, Wyoming as statistics show that the US economy grew by 1%. ](/news/2011/08/26/ben-bernanke-the-chairman-of-the-united-states-federal-reserve-gives-a-keynote-address-at-a-central-banks-conference-at-the-us-resort-of-j.md)
-_Context: central bank, Wyoming, economy of the United States, Chairman of the Federal Reserve, Jackson Hole, United States Federal Reserve, Ben Bernanke_
+_Context: Wyoming, Jackson Hole, economy of the United States, central bank, United States Federal Reserve, Chairman of the Federal Reserve, Ben Bernanke_

 ##### Capital One
 ### [The Federal Reserve announces that it will hold hearings on the proposed acquisition, by Capital One, of ING Direct, a potential $9 billion deal. ](/news/2011/08/26/the-federal-reserve-announces-that-it-will-hold-hearings-on-the-proposed-acquisition-by-capital-one-of-ing-direct-a-potential-9-billion.md)